dcm4che/dcm4chee-arc-cs/docs/networking/config/archiveDevice.rst

     .. _dcmQidoMaxNumberOfResults:

     dcmQidoMaxNumberOfResults_"
-    "Mpps Forward Destination(s)",string,"Destination to forward MPPS N-CREATE RQ and N-SET RQ","
+    "Mpps Forward Destination(s)",string,"Destination to forward MPPS N-CREATE RQ and N-SET RQ.
+May be overwritten by configured values for particular Archive Network AEs.","
     .. _dcmFwdMppsDestination:

     dcmFwdMppsDestination_"
-    "Ian Destination(s)",string,"Destination to send IAN N-CREATE RQ","
+    "Ian Destination(s)",string,"Destination to send IAN N-CREATE RQ.
+May be overwritten by configured values for particular Archive Network AEs.","
     .. _dcmIanDestination:

     dcmIanDestination_"
     "IAN Delay",string,"Delay in ISO-8601 duration format PnDTnHnMn.nS after which an IAN for a received study is sent to configured IAN destinations.
-If absent, IANs are triggered by received MPPS","
+If absent, IANs are triggered by received MPPS.
+May be overwritten by configured values for particular Archive Network AEs.","
     .. _dcmIanDelay:

     dcmIanDelay_"
-    "IAN Timeout",string,"Timeout in ISO-8601 duration format PnDTnHnMn.nS for waiting on receive of instances referenced in MPPS; check for completeness forever if absent","
+    "IAN Timeout",string,"Timeout in ISO-8601 duration format PnDTnHnMn.nS for waiting on receive of instances referenced in MPPS; check for completeness forever if absent.
+May be overwritten by configured values for particular Archive Network AEs.","
     .. _dcmIanTimeout:

     dcmIanTimeout_"